More Resources to Support Your 'Rockstar' Leadership Career

-If it’s the later then the traditional appraisal process isn’t your tool!
+If it's the latter, then the traditional appraisal process isn't your tool!

-What we need to do is to shift the conversation from a Manager sitting in the Judge role, affixing bland and more to a coaching role, where the leader and the team member are focused on what they can do to enhance their performance.
+What we need to do is to shift the conversation from a Manager sitting in the Judge role, affixing blame.
+We need leaders coaching their team members on what they can do to enhance their performance.

-When you are “future-performance focused”, what is most important is the conversation – not the rating.
-Getting rid of the labels and rating system gets people more focused on identifying and developing talent and removing barriers that have got in the way of performance.
+When you are “future-performance focused” the conversation is what is most important – not the rating.
+Getting rid of the labels and rating system gets people more focused on:

 Even more powerful than feedback is feed-forward.